pranav-P92/AWS-SAA/README.md

 ### EC2 Instance Store

-It is a **temporary (ephemeral) block storage** that is physically attached to the host machine of an EC2 instance.
+a temporary (ephemeral) block storage that is physically attached to the host machine running your EC2 instance.

  A **local hard disk of the server**:
 - very fast but data is lost when the instance stops/ terminates.